 Review of In Vitro Endocrine Disruptor Screening Assays

-- More detailed research and study of methods for making statistical inferences with in vitro endocrine disruptor data
+- More detailed research and study was needed of methods for making statistical conclusions with the test data

 Nomination and Expert Panel Meeting

 In 2000, the U.S. Environmental Protection Agency (EPA) nominated four types of in vitro test methods for ICCVAM to review.
 These test methods were proposed for use in the EPA Endocrine Disruptor Screening Program.

 NICEATM gathered relevant data and prepared a review document of the four types of tests.
 An independent expert panel review concluded that there were no adequately validated in vitro endocrine disruptor screening tests.